 - 3 Specify the range that will be quantized.
 In "From Measure" and "To Measure," specify the measures.
-In "Beat.
-Tick" specify the beat and clock.
+In "Beat.Tick" specify the beat and clock.
 (By default, "From Measure" and "To End of Measure" will be the range that you specified in the Track Edit page.) - 4 Use "Kind" to select the type of musical data (events) that will be quantized.

 All: All musical data will be quantized.

 Note: Note data will be quantized.
 Use the "Range" parameters "Btm (Bottom)" and "Top" to specify the range of notes.
 This is useful when you wish to quantize only specific notes (for example, just the snare sound of the drum track).
 "Btm (Bottom)" sets the lower limit of the notes.
 If you wish to quantize all notes, set this to C-1.
-"Top" sets the upper limit of the notes.
+"Top" sets the upper limit of the note.
 If you wish to quantize all notes, set this to G9.
 The note can also be set by holding down the [Enter] key and playing a key.
 Ctl.C: Control changes will be quantized.
 To limit the type of control changes, use "#" to specify the number.
 AftT: Both channel pressure and poly key pressure data will be quantized.

 BEND: Pitch bend data will be quantized.

 PROG: Program change data will be quantized.

-- (5) In "Resolution," specify the timing resolution to which the data will be corrected.
-By setting a lower resolution you can save more memory, but the timing of the playback may not be acceptable. - 6 In "Offset," specify the number of clock by which the data will be moved forward or backward relative to the standard timing.
-A setting of 96 will be , and 48 will be ♪.
+- In "Resolution," specify the timing resolution to which the data will be corrected.By setting a lower resolution you can save more memory, but the timing of the playback may not be acceptable. - 5 In "Offset," specify the number of clock by which the data will be moved forward or backward relative to the standard timing.
+A setting of 96 will be ♪, and 48 will be ♪.
 Positive (+) settings will adjust the data forward, and negative (-) settings will adjust the data backward.
-This allows you to simulate "pushing" or "dragging" the beat. - (7) In "Intensity," specify the degree of sensitivity to which the timing will be corrected; i.e., how close to the locations specified by 5 and 6 the data will be moved.
+This allows you to simulate "pushing" or "dragging" the beat. - 7 In "Intensity," specify the degree of sensitivity to which the timing will be corrected; i.e., how close to the locations specified by 5 and 6 the data will be moved.
 With a setting of 0, no correction will take place.
-With a setting of 100, the data will be moved all the way to the timing intervals specified by 5 and 6.
+With a setting of 100, the data will be moved all the way to the timing intervals specified by 5 and 6. - ® Use "Swing" to add a sense of swing to the rhythm.
+For example, this provides an easy way to give a slight shuffle groove to a "square" 16-beat rhythm.
+Settings other than 0% will add a sense of swing by adjusting the position of the notes at even-numbered beats relative to the specified "Resolution."
+With a setting of +100%, these notes will be moved one third of the way toward intervals of the specified "Resolution."
+With a setting of +300%, notes of even-numbered beats will be moved all the way to the next even-numbered beat.

-® To execute the Quantize command, press the [F8] ("OK") key.
+To execute the Quantize command, press the [F8] ("OK") key.
 To cancel, press the [F7] ("Cancel") key.
 By varying the Offset and Intensity settings you can create quantize effects such as the following.